 Lowest year-round fares to Siargao start at PHP1,288 (~US$29).

 For the cheapest international flights to the Philippines, head over to Kiwi.com, the best flight search engine on this planet.

 Keep in mind that weather conditions can change quickly and cancellations are common.
 Plan your return ticket around this, especially if you have a connecting (international) flight.
-Actually, my return ticket got cancelled once, which wasn’t a bad thing in the end.
+Actually, my return ticket got canceled once, which wasn’t a bad thing in the end.

 The flight itself was fantastic.
 It’s small plane – I almost felt like in a private jet.
 The view over the islands was breathtaking, Make sure to get a window seat!

 You’ve nearly reached the end of this article!
 I appreciate your interest in Siargao and that I desire you will like it there as an awful lot as I did!
 The island is so much greater than just surfing.
 Siargao is a chunk of heaven.
 It has become certainly one of my favored locations inside the Philippines, and I will without a doubt go back for the third time.
 Who knows, perhaps subsequent time I will try surfing… See you!

 Thank you for reading!